 When it’s fresh out of the oven, just take a whiff of the intense scent.
 Trust me, it’s absolutely fantastic.

-It’ll fill you with all the homey feels that you want to have anytime you bake, you know?
+It will fill you with all the homey feels that you crave every time you bake, you know what I mean?

-When you are enjoying a slice of this dessert, be sure that you have some ocean sounds or even some tropical music going in the background.
-I swear, if you close your eyes after taking a bite, you can almost feel the warm breeze off the ocean running through your hair.
+When you are enjoying a slice, play some ocean sounds or get some tropical music going in the background.
+I swear, if you close your eyes after taking a bite, you can almost feel the warm breeze off the ocean running through your hair…

 Print